YakovL/iq-test-doc/readme.md

 const signer = new Wallet(clientPrivateKey, provider);
 ```

-Learning about enterprises and services <!-- where can we find that address?
-(Parsiq enterprise in BSC Testnet) *serviceFeePercent = ? -->
+Learning about enterprises and services
 ---------------------------------------
 Now that we have a signer and can connect to the network, we can also interact with an enterprise.

 First, let's get some info about it.
-For example, for Parsiq enterprise in BSC Testnet we can call
+For example, for Parsiq enterprise in BSC Testnet we can run
+the following code to get its metadata, services' addresses and metadata:

 ```typescript
 (async() => {